icatproject/topcat/Installation/README.txt

 mysql-connector-java*.jar.

-MySQL must be installed with InnoDB support and you must ensure that while installing ICAT the default engine is InnoDB.
+MySQL must be installed with InnoDB support and you must ensure that while installing topcat the default engine is InnoDB.
 You can see the default engine with "show engines;".
 To fix an existing system you can use the ALTER TABLE command as explained in: storage-engine-setting